 2. Conduct Regular EHS Audits

-- External Audits: Engage third-party auditors to provide an unbiased evaluation of your EHS compliance and offer recommendations for improvement.
+- External Audits: Engage third-party auditors to provide an independent evaluation of EHS compliance and program effectiveness.
+External audits are particularly valuable ahead of ISO 45001 certification reviews or in preparation for anticipated regulatory inspections.

 3. Implement Comprehensive Training Programs